-Venus and Serena Williams, at 38 and 36 years old, have achieved more in their careers than most people could dream of: Between the two of them, they’ve won 30 Grand Slam singles titles and earned more than $125 million in prize money.
+Venus and Serena Williams, at 38 and 37 years old, have achieved more in their careers than most people could dream of: Between the two of them, they've won 30 Grand Slam singles titles (that's in addition to the doubles titles they've won together), and they've earned $130 million in prize money alone.

 What's more, they both have their own fashion lines and have been minority owners of the Miami Dolphins since 2009.
 They were the first female African Americans to hold an ownership stake in an NFL franchise.